by Ana Catalina Arguedas Fernandez

 Key Differences Between Being Bilingual and Being an Interpreter

-People often think of interpretation as transactional - a simple exchanging of words, much as one would exchange one currency for another.
-The reality is much different than this.
+People often think of interpretation as transactional – a simple exchanging of words, much as one would exchange one currency for another.
+The reality is much different.

 Professional interpreters are trained to provide more than just a basic explanation of what someone is saying.
-Instead they deliver a complete and accurate interpretation of exactly what the individual is communicating meaning for meaning, with all the flavor and emotion of the original statement.
+They deliver a complete and accurate interpretation of exactly what the individual is communicating, meaning for meaning, with all the flavor and emotion of the original statement.
 Doing so requires exceptional listening skills, concentration, note-taking, multitasking ability, and a profound empathy for the other parties involved in the session.

 Many professional interpreters are also trained to handle highly specialized interpreting situations that require complex vocabulary with nuanced meanings.
 For example, the medical, legal, and financial industries all have a unique set of industry terms.
 The average bilingual would never need to know these words.